AxdeKlerk/Praise-The-Loud/Debugging.md

   After checking my template structure multiplue times I could not understand why the templates were not loading.
 I had checked the urls.py file and the views.py file and they were both correct.
 I then realised that I had created the template and registration folders at the wrong level.
 This was a simple mistake but it took me a while to figure out.

-- **Fix:** Moved template and registration folders to the root level of the project and left the signup html file in the app level templates folder
+- **Fix:** Moved template and registration folders to the root level of the project and left the signup html file in the app level templates folder.
 -
-- **Lesson Learned:** Double check everything I do and make sure that I am using the correct logic and placement of my template folders
+- **Lesson Learned:** Double check everything I do and make sure that I am using the correct logic and placement of my template folders.

 ### 8.3 Runtime Errors